paramraghavan/123ofaws/README.md

 # 123ofaws
-For lot many of us in IT who have not still started  working on AWS or only getting to AWS now, so thought of putting something that helps them.
+For lot many of us in IT who have not still started  working on cloud or only getting to cloud service like AWS, Google Cloud, Azure, Oracle Cloud etc.. now, thought of putting something that helps them.
 Probably be useful for aws beginners and intermediates

 - iam
 - s3